Ask the Festival Lawyer: How Do I Pass a "Festival Roadblock"?

 I recently went to Okeechobee Music & Arts Festival and on the way there I was arrested.
 They pulled us over for our air freshener on the rear view mirror "obstructing" the driver’s view.
 Long story short, we refused a search so they brought the dog, which they said gave them probable cause to search the car.
 Could this kind of searching be considered profiling?
 They were only pulling over Okee-goers.

-Okeechobee security was taking no such chances this year.
-This year’s festival had much more prominent and extensive signage concerning the searches and drug dogs being used at the festival gates.
+Okeechobee security took no such chances for 2017's fest.
+2017's festival had much more prominent and extensive signage concerning the searches and drug dogs being used at the festival gates.

 Creating these type of multi agency “interdictions” is getting more popular for local law enforcement near festivals.
 Because of that, it makes sense to consider what to do if you run into one of these “festival roadblocks.”